zackmdavis/Category_War/maybe_lying_doesnt_exist.md

 In ["Against Lie Inflation"](https://slatestarcodex.com/2019/07/16/against-lie-inflation/), the immortal Scott Alexander argues that the word "lie" should be reserved for knowingly-made false statements, and not used in an expanded sense that includes unconscious motivated reasoning.
 Alexander argues that the expanded sense draws the category boundaries of "lying" too widely in a way that would make the word less useful.
 The hypothesis that predicts everything predicts nothing: in order for "Kevin lied" to _mean something_, some possible states-of-affairs need to be identified as _not_ lying, so that the statement "Kevin lied" can correspond to [redistributing conserved probability mass](http://yudkowsky.net/rational/technical/) _away from_ "not lying" states-of-affairs _onto_ "lying" states-of-affairs.

 All of this is entirely correct.
-But concerning Alexander's _arguments_ against the expanded definition, I find I have one strong objection (that appeal-to-consequences is an invalid form of reasoning for optimal-categorization questions just as it is for questions of simple fact), and one more speculative objection (that our intuitive "folk theory" of lying may actually be empirically mistaken).
+But Jessica Taylor (whose post ["The AI Timelines Scam"](https://unstableontology.com/2019/07/11/the-ai-timelines-scam/) inspired "Against Lie Inflation") wasn't arguing that _everything_ is lying; she was just using a _more_ permissive conception of lying than the one Alexander prefers.
+Concerning Alexander's arguments against the expanded definition, I find I have one strong objection (that appeal-to-consequences is an invalid form of reasoning for optimal-categorization questions for the the same reason as it is for questions of simple fact), and one more speculative objection (that our intuitive "folk theory" of lying may actually be empirically mistaken).
 Let me explain.

 (A small clarification: for myself, I _also_ tend to frown on the expanded sense.
 But the _reasons_ for frowning matter!
 People who superficially agree on a conclusion but for _different reasons_, are [not really on the same page](https://www.lesswrong.com/posts/n4ukoQzkgbAqpzqb5/argue-politics-with-your-best-friends)!)

-### Appeals to Consequences Are Insane
+### Appeals to Consequences Are Invalid

 > There is no method of reasoning more common, and yet none more blameable, than, in philosophical disputes, to endeavour the refutation of any hypothesis, by a pretense of its dangerous consequences[.]
 >